 PCRG’s Community Development Awards recognize outstanding achievement in the revitalization of urban neighborhoods in Greater Pittsburgh.
 Any project or program that creates a positive, lasting impact on the physical, social, or cultural fabric of a community is eligible for an award.
 Examples of eligible projects include community plans, neighborhood-based real estate development, greening and community gardens, and effective community organizing strategies.
 Any project that restores, preserves, or redevelops a neighborhood is eligible.
 Nominated projects can be in any phase of completion.

-2014 Community Development Award Finalists
+2014 Community Development Award Recipients

 Homegrown: Phipps Edible Garden Program